robsterlini/robsterlini-frontend/src/journal/2016/parkrun-changed-my-life.md

 It’s been a while now since I ran that race, but I’ve not quite found the right words (and I’m still not sure that I have, but they’ll have to do).

-{% figureInset
+{{ figure(
+  [{
-  "journal/parkrun-changed-my-life/progress.jpg",
+    "src": "journal/parkrun-changed-my-life/progress.jpg",
-  "1024x1024",
-  "A photo from 2014, and a photo from now",
+    "alt": "A photo from 2014, and a photo from now", "width": 1024,
+    "height": 1024
+  }],
-  "It’s been a long way to here, and we’re not done&nbsp;yet"
+  caption="It’s been a long way to here, and we’re not done&nbsp;yet" ) }}
-%}

 I went back to Derby to take on the Jenson Button Trust Triathlon again – and I loved it (again)!